Quantum-Accelerators/quacc/docs/dev/contributing.md

 ## Unit Tests

 All changes you make to quacc should be accompanied by unit tests and should not break existing tests.

+To run the core test suite, run `pytest .` from the base `quacc` directory.
+If you wish to test the behavior of a given workflow engine, run `pytest tests/WORKFLOW_ENGINE` where `WORKFLOW_ENGINE` is the name of your `WORKFLOW_ENGINE` setting.

-To run the full test suite, run `pytest .` from the `quacc/tests` directory.
-Each PR will report the coverage once your tests pass, but if you'd like to generate a coverage report locally, you can use [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/), such as by doing `pytest --cov=quacc .` in the `tests` directory.
+Each PR will report the coverage once your tests pass, but if you'd like to generate a coverage report locally, you can use [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/), such as by doing `pytest --cov=quacc .`.

 If you are adding recipes based on a code that can be readily installed via `pip` or `conda` (e.g. tblite, DFTB+, Psi4), then you can run these codes directly in the test suite.
 Preferably, you should use a small molecule or solid and cheap method so the unit tests run quickly.

 If the recipes you're adding are proprietary or not available via `pip` or `conda` (e.g. Gaussian, GULP), then you will need to [monkeypatch](https://docs.pytest.org/en/7.1.x/how-to/monkeypatch.html) certain functions to change their behavior during testing.